LMU-MSBA/bsan-6080-google-play/README.md

 ## 1.4 Produce Project Plan [↑](https://github.com/LMU-MSBA/bsan-6080-google-play#table-of-content)

 ### Project Plan:
-→ Regular team meetings to collaborate on items that need team input and attribute tasks to each team member

-→ Follow given sprint schedule

-→ Acknowledge and keep in mind our risks and contingencies

-→ Set group deadlines before actual deadlines

-→ Prioritize using the Fibonacci Scale

-→ Utilize Microsoft Teams for coordinating
+The project plan that we have laid out includes the following.
+First, we will organize regular team meetings to collaborate on items that need collective input.
+This team meeting will also provide an opportunity for us to allocate tasks to each team member according to the Sprint guidelines.
+To that end, our next step in the project plan is to ensure we are following the given Sprint schedule.
+This will allow us to maintain a consistent timeline and allow us to not fall behind on tasks and deliverables.
+Next, we will need to acknowledge and keep in mind our risks and contingencies throughout the duration of the project.
+In order to avoid falling into any major pitfalls, being aware of risks can help our group move forward with our tasks smoothly.
+We will also need to be sure to set group deadlines before actual deadlines.
+Meaning, as a group we will need to set deadlines that we will be held accountable for, so as not to leave all tasks to the last minute.
+Finally, we will utilize communication tools such as Microsoft Teams to coordinate our operations and plan our regular meetings.
+Having strong and frequent communication will allow us to remain in sync and succeed in this project.

 ### Initial Assessment of Tools & Techniques:
 → Tableau: Used for creating dashboards and analyzing KPIs